-Parshat Chukat: We need to kill ourselves for Hashem
+Parshat Chukat: We need to sacrifice ourselves for Hashem

 More secrets of the Torah with Rabbi Eliezer Berland, shlita.